#1 Account Takeovers? There's an App for That

 #2 Account Creation Attacks on the Rise

-According to our Cybercrime Report, account creation attack volumes increased by 293% in the last six months of 2019.2 In these rapidly proliferating cybercrimes, fraudsters are using bots to sign up for mass new media accounts to take advantage of free trials/streaming bonuses that can be sold for a profit.
+According to our Cybercrime Report, account creation attack volumes increased by 293% year over year in the last six months of 2019.1 In these rapidly proliferating cybercrimes, fraudsters are using bots to sign up for mass new media accounts to take advantage of free trials/streaming bonuses that can be sold for a profit.
 In e-commerce, these new account creation bots are seen at online marketplaces, virtual gift card companies and ridesharing sites.

 #3 Mobile Payments Face More Growing Pains